 A leader efficiently and powerfully scaling the company to new heights

-2. Please brief us about Jacaruso What inspired you to establish the company?
+2. Please briefly tell us about Jacaruso.
+What inspired you to establish the company?
 Also, can you please help walk us through the services?

 I had an eye-opening experience after getting ﬁred.
 Contemplating my next steps, I began crafting the foundation of Jacaruso Enterprises.
 Our company has been built on 3 driving principles: do what you love, with people you love, and help others.

-3. Please tell us about your entrepreneurial What are some achievements and highlights from your career?
+3. Please tell us about your entrepreneurial journey.
+What are some achievements and highlights from your career?

 After building several successful neighborhood businesses, I was ﬁnally old enough to get “a real job.”
 I went to work as a night auditor at a Holiday Inn in downtown Minneapolis.
 I quickly developed aspirations of being promoted to sales manager, primarily because salespeople didn’t have to wear a uniform or a nametag!

 My entrepreneurial traits were already in full force by then, such as a disregard for roadblocks and a high tolerance for risk.
 I approached the Director of Sales at the hotel and asked if she would allow me to work in the sales oﬃce while the current salesperson was out on leave.
 She scrutinized me for a moment and then asked, “Can you type?”
 I replied with one word: “Yes.”
 She acquiesced, oﬀering me the temporary position and telling me that I would be expected to start on Monday.
 It was Thursday.
 After work that day, I jumped in the car and raced to the community college to enroll in a typing class so that I could learn to type over the weekend.